Learning About Feelings is Important For People of All Ages

 By talking about feelings in everyday conversation, children can come to understand more about feelings in themselves and feelings experienced by other people.
 Age appropriate story books such as the “When I’m Feeling…” books by Trace Moroney available from Books for Young Minds can also help young children understand basic feelings.

 Resilience Kit helps children and parents enhance their social and emotional intelligence to build resilience, prevent and reduce anxiety.
-Learn more about their group learning and home tutoring services here.
+Learn more here.